Talking about sculpture at the opening night of OmenaArt Foundation’s TOP CHARITY Exhibition, Wilánow Palace, Warsaw, April 2025

 On graduating from her M.A., Isabel collaborated with Tony Godfrey on the writing of Conceptual Art for Phaidon Press’s Art & Ideas series, and she has since written widely on sculpture, painting, photography and design.
 In 2016, her expertise in public art led the Mayor of London to commission her to write Fourth Plinth: How London Created the Smallest Sculpture Park in the World.

-A regular public speaker and discussion chair, she is the presenter of the Royal Society of Sculptors’ popular series of artist interviews, Behind the Studio Doors.
+A regular public speaker and discussion chair, she is the host of the Royal Society of Sculptors’ popular series of artist interviews, Behind the Studio Doors.

 Cultivating strong and trusted relationships with a diverse network of contacts, she has built a reputation for diplomacy and discretion, at ease managing the public profile of prominent clients, whilst maintaining confidentiality at all times.